 PSC considering Fla.
 Power & Light rate proposal

-Consumer advocate participates under protest in hearing on Fla.
-Power & Light rate settlement
+The state's consumer advocate is participating under protest in a hearing on Florida Power & Light Co.'s proposed rate settlement.

 Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.